 -a belief that if you did things “perfectly” there would be a good resolution to the relationship difficulties

 This list provides plenty of evidence that there are painful feelings that “don’t want to be felt.”
 Of course these feelings do exist inside you, especially in your vulnerable child-self.
-You are also aware of tremendous pressure (tension) that you put on yourself to figure things out so that your conflicts are resolved.
-You do this hoping these difficult feelings do not need to be experienced.
+You are also aware of tremendous pressure (tension) that you put on yourself to figure things out so that your relationship conflicts are resolved.
+One reason that self-pressure can arise here is the hope that you can fix the problem outwardly and avoid all these feelings.
+Lots of pressures here, and lots of difficult feelings.

 Part of you is experiencing a deep need to be loved and seen.
 Part of you is resentful that so much effort needs to be put into maintaining this “loving contact.”
 Why isn’t love easily available!?
 There is rage about this efforting and not being loved simply for who you are.
 Although your rage might be a natural response to the unresolvable conflicts and pressures, the rage itself seems to “threaten my connection to love.”
 Therefore there is a belief that “my rage is dangerous.”